dannyvelas/my-astro-website/src/pages/posts/aoc-dsl.md

 - They use obscure non-ASCII glyphs in their syntax.
 The use of these unfamiliar glyphs makes it harder to understand for a newcomer.
 - Each function primitive is a glyph.
 This makes the language very terse because you can apply several functions to a given input in one line.
 For example, this is the solution to the AOC 2022, day 1 part 1 problem: `⌈/+/¨⍎¨¨((0≠≢¨)⊆⊢)⊃⎕NGET'input.txt'1`.
 - Every function is called using infix notation and this can make order-of-operations seem inconsistent at times.
-Consider these two APL expressions: (suppose `f` is pre-defined as: `{⊃⍵}`)
+Consider these two APL expressions: (suppose `f` is this pre-defined function: `{⊃⍵}`)
 - `f⍋3⍴1 2`
 - `f⌺1⊢1 2`

 These two expressions have a seemingly similar structure: `<function> <glyph> <number> <glyph> <number> <number>`.
 However, shockingly enough, these two expressions will have a different evaluation order.
 The first one will evaluate strictly right-to-left, equivalent to: `f⍋(3⍴(1 2))`.
 The second expression, in contrast, will evaluate like so: `(f⌺1)(⊢(1 2))`.
 There are reasons for this, and these reasons might be obvious to a seasoned APL developer.
 However, this is unintuitive to a newcomer.

+You could avoid the order-of-operations ambiguity in the second example by wrapping the first part in parenthesis: `(f⌺1)⊢1 2`.
+At this point, a newcomer may realize that they can simplify the expression to `(f⌺1)1 2`.
+Unfortunately, this form is not idiomatic APL.
+Idimioatic APL seems to be more about terseness than readability for newcomers.
+Since `(f⌺1)1 2` is 8 characters and `f⌺1⊢1 2` is 7, you'll often see APL developers suggest using `f⌺1⊢1 2` over `(f⌺1)1 2`.

 .
 For example, in Dyalog APL there is [a stencil operator](https://help.dyalog.com/latest/Content/Language/Primitive%20Operators/Stencil.htm).
 It looks like this: `⌺`.
 This operator takes two arguments and returns a function.
 Suppose `f`, `g`, and `Y` are variables in scope.
 The idiomatic way to use this operator is to use syntax like this: `f⌺g⊢Y`.
 To a newcomer, the order of operations is not straightforward.
 The correct answer is that this is equivalent to `(f⌺g)⊢Y`.
 But, a newcomer might think that this is evaluated as `f⌺(g⊢Y)`.
 A newcomer would have good reason to guess the latter.
 2↑3⍴0